roma-glushko/magento2-dev-plus-exam/README.md

     <a href="https://u.magento.com/magento-2-certified-professional-developer-plus"><img src="https://img.shields.io/badge/Guide-Official%20Preparation%20Guide-orange.svg?logo=magento" /></a>
 </p>

-Here is my experience from preparing to the exam which looks like a list of modules related to each exam topic that helps me to build skills and knowledge required to pass the exam.
+There are notes for those who preparing to pass Magento 2 Certified Professional Developer Plus exam.
+Notes consist of modules for each content topic with useful code examples.
+Each modules has docs directory with super useful architectural diagrams which helps you to understand and remember how Magento works under the hood.

 ## Exam Details